 From the mid-90’s and still continuing today, Jacqueline has been advising the victims of the drug Thalidomide in respect of the funding that needed to be substantially increased for them.
 On several successful occasions over the many years, Jacqueline has “taken on” Guinness PLC, then Diageo PLC, as well as HM Government and she has been instrumental in obtaining many millions of pounds for these claimants as well as an apology (drafted by her) from the last Labour Government on behalf of the authorities who allowed this disaster to occur.
 For this matter Jacqueline acted pro bono throughout.

-In California, Jacqueline has been invited to be trial counsel in the first of a number of cases involving carbon monoxide poisoning arising out of faulty heating equipment.
-The case is due to be tried in the Spring 2012 in Napa Valley, California and will combine a claim for personal injuries sustained as a consequence of a faulty product (and perhaps a little wine-tasting thrown in).
+In California, Jacqueline was invited to be lead trial counsel in litigation involving carbon monoxide poisoning arising out of faulty heating equipment.
+The case was heard in Spring 2012 in Napa Valley, California and comprised a claim for personal injuries sustained as a consequence of a faulty product.

 In dealing with these above claims, Jacqueline has worked closely with the leading experts in their fields, from scientists to forensic accountants.